eProsima/Discovery-Server/README.md

 The well known cross-platform tool [colcon](https://colcon.readthedocs.io/en/released/) was chosen to simplify installation of the several mutually dependent [CMake](https://cmake.org/cmake/help/latest/) projects.
 In order to use colcon, [python](https://www.python.org/) and [CMake](https://cmake.org/cmake/help/latest/) must be first installed as detailed in the corresponding hyperlinks.

-Given that the actual sources for the extended fast-RTPS library and discovery-server application are non disclosable they should be downloaded from [eProsima Google Drive](https://drive.google.com/drive/folders/1G0yU-6MvDWu_jQgG0IwmCtWaLq6Tb6i0?usp=sharing) instead of the usual GitHub's repos.

-In what follows we suppose that, once downloaded, the directory tree is placed in a directory called **SOURCES**.
+The following repositories should be downloaded from github into a directory that henceforth would be called **SOURCES**:

++ eProsima/Fast-CDR:	https://github.com/eProsima/Fast-CDR.git			branch: master

++ eProsima/Fast-RTPS:	https://github.com/eProsima/Fast-RTPS.git			branch: feature/discovery-server

++ eProsima/beta:		https://github.com/eProsima/Discovery-Server.git	branch: feature/beta

 We also assume that the user wants to keep the build, log and installation files in a separate directory called **[BUILD]**.
 If this is not the case, flag `--base-paths [SOURCES]` can be ignored in what follows.

 #### **Linux**